 The complexes and what they tell us about Mayan culture are different enough, too, for both to be interesting and to complement each other.

-It’s also a a full-day trip that requires a long, boring drive into the jungle (and back again).
+It’s also a full-day trip that requires a long, boring drive into the jungle (and back again).
 It attracts large crowds and you can no longer climb the pyramids or get that close to them.

 It’s still a unique and spectacular destination.